melmzv/arg_trr266/README.md

 ## The TRR 266 Template for Reproducible Empirical Accounting Research

 This project uses the TRR 266 Template for Reproducible Empirical Accounting Research (TREAT) and provides an infrastructure for open science oriented empirical projects.
 It has been adapted to analyze residual income based on grouped P/B ratios of U.S. public firms using external Worldscope data sets.
 It showcases a reproducible workflow integrating Python scripts and data analysis.
-The analysis is performed using a Python script that processes input data files from Wolrdscope and generates output Excel files with the results as well as the documentation files.
+The analysis is performed using a Python script that processes input data files from Wolrdscope and generates output  documentation files with the results.

 This code base, adapted from TREAT, should give you an overview on how the template is supposed to be used for my specific project and how to structure a reproducible empirical project.